owebeeone/pythonopenscad/README.md

 [https://github.com/defnull/pyscad](https://github.com/defnull/pyscad) (2014)

-It seems like lots of dead projects but a popular theme nonetheless.
+It also seems like lots of dead projects but a popular theme nonetheless.

 Given there are 2 active projects the big difference seems to be the API.
 [SolidPython](https://github.com/SolidCode/SolidPython) seems to mimic OpenScad like syntax (e,g, translate(v)cube()) while [OpenPyScad](https://github.com/taxpon/openpyscad) employs a more common syntax (e.g. cube().translate()).